-It is important for the school to work with parents in encouraging all children to attend school.
-All absences from school are required by law to be recorded.
+Every effort should be made to ensure that your child attends school during term time.
+Please contact the school as soon as possible if your child is unable to attend school.
+It is important for the school to work with parents/carers in encouraging children to attend school.
+All absences are required by law to be recorded.
 Absences will normally fall under two categories - authorised or unauthorised absence.
-In cases where your child is unable to attend school, parents are asked to:-
+In cases where your child is unable to attend school parents are asked to:

 - Tell someone at the school if you know in advance of any reason why your child is likely to be absent from school; telephone us or let us know in writing.
 Please also give your child a note on his/her return to school, explaining the reason for absence. - Notify the school first thing in the morning when your child is going to be absent.
-Let the school know the likely date of return and keep them informed if the date changes. - Inform the school of any change to the following: - Home telephone number - Mobile number - Emergency contact details.
+Let the school know the likely date of return and keep them informed if the date changes. - If you know they have a hospital/dental appointment, please let us know in advance.